Oh Whale

 Harvest

-Harvest captures one week in the life of a woman named Jenni, exploring the simple patterns that define her life.
-As we get to know her, we also come to understand the extent to which her seemingly ordinary life is of great interest to people she has never met.
+Harvest captures one week in the life of a woman named Jenni, tracing the quiet patterns that shape her daily existence.
+As we get to know her, we also come to understand the extent to which her seemingly ordinary life is of interest to people she has never met.

 Of Minor Prophets

-In the rural Midwest, a lonely, bachelor farmer befriends a sex worker whose intentions aren't what they appear.
-Desire, deceit and doubt combine to create an explosive mix that forces both sides to discover just how far they're willing to go to get what they want.
+In rural Midwest farmland, a lonely bachelor farmer befriends a sex worker whose intentions are not what they appear.
+Desire, deceit, and doubt converge as both are forced to confront how far they are willing to go to get what they want.

-Winner Best Feature Narrative Landlocked Film Fest.
-Winner of World Cinema Screenwriting Award at the 2015 Amsterdam Intl Film Festival.
+Winner of the World Cinema Screenwriting Award at the 2015 Amsterdam International Film Festival.

 Heart of Wilderness

-Travis and his wife Aimee are struggling to stay afloat financially and keep their marriage in tact.
-Travis risks everything and becomes entangled in a drug deal that goes south.
-Under false pretenses, he convinces Aimee to join him on a canoe trip in northern Minnesota where they find themselves paddling through icy waters.
-While there, he tells Aimee they cannot return home and she and their six-year old daughter must come with him to start a new life somewhere else.
-On the journey, Travis discovers Aimee has her own secrets as well.
+Travis and his wife Aimee are struggling to stay afloat financially and keep their marriage intact.
+After becoming entangled in a drug deal that goes wrong, Travis convinces Aimee to join him on a canoe trip in northern Minnesota.
+As they travel through icy waters, he reveals they cannot return home and that he intends for them and their six-year-old daughter to start a new life elsewhere.
+Along the journey, Aimee’s own secrets begin to surface.

-Premiered at River Run Intl Film Festival 2015
+Premiered at the River Run International Film Festival (2015)

-Winner, Grand Jury Prize, Duluth Film Festival 2015
+Winner of the Grand Jury Prize, Duluth Film Festival (2015)

-Best of Fest, Mpls/St. Paul Intl Film Festival 2015
+Best of Fest, Minneapolis–St. Paul International Film Festival (2015)

 The Birch Grove

-Caught between love and death, two brothers wrestle with their past in a dance towards reconciliation.
-A poetic film about the power of family ties, inspired by the novella of the same name by the Polish author, Jaroslaw Iwaszkiewicz.
+Caught between love and death, two brothers wrestle with their past in a dance toward reconciliation.
+A poetic film about the power of family ties, inspired by the novella by Polish author Jarosław Iwaszkiewicz.

-Best Original Score at the Santa Barbara International Fine Arts Film Festival 2021
+Winner of Best Original Score, Santa Barbara International Fine Arts Film Festival (2021)

-Grand Jury Prize & Best Experimental Film at Underexposed Film Festival 2015
+Grand Jury Prize and Best Experimental Film, Underexposed Film Festival (2015)

 Drunktown's Finest